Welbog/KevBot/README.md

 What does the future hold for KevBot?

 In no particular order:
-* Unit testing
+* Unit testing (the first one was written 2020-12-02 woohoo!)
 * Integration testing
-* Do an info-dump of KevBot's Documentation objects into the github-provided wiki, ideally with more elaborate examples, and a link to said wiki from KevBot's help messages.
+* ~~Do an info-dump of KevBot's Documentation objects into the github-provided wiki, ideally with more elaborate examples,~~ and a link to said wiki from KevBot's help messages.
+Now that there's a wiki, link to that and keep the inline help to just the basics, otherwise some of the help messages are tl;dr.
-  * Especially examples of the more involved factoids, like the Hogwarts points, math recursion like `$triangle` and pattern matching like `I $a $b`.
+  * ~~Especially examples of the more involved factoids, like the Hogwarts points, math recursion like `$triangle` and pattern matching like `I $a $b`.~~
 * Support Discord features (@, unique user identifiers, usernames with spaces in them, etc)
   * Drop support for JOIN and LEAVE, or modify them heavily for Discord since it works very differently from IRC.
 * ~~Move to Maven or some other dependency-management tool (for MySQL in the short term, Spring or something in the longer term)~~